OpenVisualCloud/Media-Communications-Mesh/sdk/README.md

 ## Overview

-The Media Communications Mesh SDK is a lightweight and versatile library designed to facilitate seamless media data transportation between microservices, with or without the Media Communications Mesh Media Proxy.
-By leveraging the Media Communications Mesh SDK, developers can easily establish efficient media streaming and enable zero-copied handling of media data transfers.
+The Media Communications Mesh SDK (further on called just SDK) is a lightweight and versatile library designed to facilitate seamless media data transportation between microservices, with or without the Media Proxy.
+By leveraging the SDK, developers can easily establish efficient media streaming and enable zero-copied handling of media data transfers.

 ## Installation